History of the Hope Chest

 Traditionally, hope chests were constructed of cedar.
 This wood’s ability to repel insects and protect fabric was a natural choice.
 Brides would not have to worry about the buildup of fungus on their precious trousseau.
 The protection of aromatic cedar oil perfectly preserved the bride’s treasures until it was time for her to marry.

-Today, a number of hardwood species are used in the construction of hope chests including cherry, oak, and maple.
+Today, several hardwood species are used in the construction of hope chests including cherry, oak, and maple.

 Hope chests have evolved to include many different styles, but the traditional construction remains popular.
 The Amish Octavia Cedar Chest is a timeless option that is reminiscent of original hope chests.